branner-non-code/notes/CONTENT/SQL/SQLite3_within_Python.md

     conn = sqlite3.connect('hl.db')
     c = conn.cursor()
     o = c.execute('''SELECT ticker,headline FROM headlines''')
-    o.fetchall() # o is then populated with an index of tuples --- one tuple per record
+    o.fetchall() # o is then populated with a list of tuples --- one tuple per record

 `fetchall()`: